 USTs are commonly used for storing fuel at gas stations, marinas, and other fueling facilities.
 When USTs leak or release fuel into the environment, they’re referred to as leaking underground storage tanks (LUST) sites.
 LUST sites have a history of contaminating soil, groundwater, and drinking water wells.
 Cleaning up contaminated sites is often expensive and technically challenging.
 For more than thirty years, NEIWPCC has taken a lead role in working with state, tribal, territorial, and federal regulators to reduce the number of UST releases and minimize the impacts of LUST sites to the environment and public health.

 NEIWPCC works to develop and implement training and exchange information for those working in the UST field.
-Most of NEIWPCC’s training is geared toward two key audiences:

-NEIWPCC’s UST/LUST Workgroup is comprised of staff from our member states, EPA regional offices, and EPA’s Office of Underground Storage Tanks (OUST).
-They meet throughout the year to discuss challenges and share success stories related to UST inspections and removals, the use of state cleanup funds, and working with UST owners, operators, and contractors within their states.
+NEIWPCC’s Region 1 UST/LUST workgroup is comprised of staff from our member states, EPA regional offices, and EPA’s Office of Underground Storage Tanks (OUST).
+We meet throughout the year to discuss challenges and share success stories related to UST inspections; LUST cleanup; state cleanup funds; and working with UST owners, operators, and contractors within the states.